Oops! Sorry!!

 Exercise: Physical activity can reduce stress hormones and trigger the release of endorphins, which are natural mood lifters.

 Healthy Diet: Eating a balanced diet can help regulate hormone levels and reduce stress.
+Also paying attention to the minerals and vitamins balance, also is a great way to regulate the stress level in your body.

 Conclusion